 I see people for shamanic work Monday through Friday during the day.
 I am not available for appointments in the evenings or the weekends.
 Generally the latest I will schedule an afternoon appointment is 4:00 P.M.

 I do.
 To date, I have worked with clients throughout the United States, and also in Canada, Uruguay, Switzerland, Germany, Scotland, and Dubai.
 Through Zoom, Skype, FaceTime, etc., it is now possible to do long distance work with a face-to-face connection.
 Long distance work can be just as effective as in-person work.

 12. How do I make an appointment?

-Give me a call.
-I don’t make appointments via email (unless they are for international, long-distance work.)
+Give me a call 612-721-5566 or email me with a request for video conversation.
 I like to chat a bit with a person to find out if shamanic work is right for them and if I am the right practitioner for them.
 That way both of us can scope the other out.